omonville

 1945 Lee Raymond Dice (1887 - 1977) publishes an article: Measures of the amount of ecologic association between species.
 Ecology, 26:297-302, presenting a coefficient for discrete events to appear together.

 1945 Wright creates the Coefficient of Relationship to represent the probability that any two individuals share a given gene by virtue of being descended from a common ancestor.
-This can happen for three possible reasons in a given individual, namely, that both, one only, and neither of his genes, at a given locus, are identical by descent, or c2+c1+c0=1.
+This can happen for three possible reasons in a given person, namely, that both, one only, and neither of his genes, at a given locus, are identical by descent, or c2+c1+c0=1.
 The relationship is completely specified by any two of them, e.g., 2c2+c1.
 One-half of this number, c2+1/2c1, may therefore be called the expected fraction of genes identical by descent in a relative.

 1945 Keith Roberts Porter (1912 - 1997) describes the intracellular structure which was later to be named the endoplasmic reticulum.

-1945 Luria and Alfred Day Hershey (1908 - 1997) demonstrate that bacteriophages mutate as do bacteria or other pathogenic organisms.
+1945 Luria and Alfred Day Hershey (1908 - 1997) show that bacteriophages mutate as do bacteria or other pathogenic organisms.
 They also introduce criteria for distinguishing mutations from other modifications: Mutation of bacterial viruses affecting their host range.
 Genetics 30: 84-99.

 1945 Inspired by similar practices in Italy at the time, Walter Freeman (Philadelphia, Pennsylvania, 1895 - 1972) following the work of Moniz, introduces the idea of the "ice-pick" or transorbital lobotomy.
 With the activism of Freeman and cooperation of other surgeons around 18,000 lobotomies were performed in the US between 1939 and 1951.